-The respondent and his friend were given from the civil car to another and driven for about an hour to a detention centre, most likely in Alexandroupoli.
+The respondent and his friend were transferred from the civil car to another and driven for about an hour to a detention centre, most likely in Alexandroupoli.
 They were met by at least 15 officers in blue Greek police uniforms, but the respondent explained there were so many he struggled to count.
-There were also several female officers amongst the total.
+There were several female officers amongst the total.

 “We were screaming.
 We had 3 days of walking, and we were thirsty and hungry and they didn’t care” explained the respondent.
 They asked for asylum but “they don’t talk, they ignore us.
 We were yelling of hunger and water, they didn’t care”.
 When they asked for asylum, “they sent the officers wearing masks to beat us”.
 These officers were wearing green trousers and black jackets.
-The detainees were also not given a translator to allow them to understand what was being said for those that did not understand Greek or English.
+The detainees were also not given a translator to allow them to understand what was being said for those that did not speak Greek or English.

-In total the respondent spent 4 days in the cell, with others who had been there for 7 or 8.
+In total, the respondent spent 4 days in the cell, with others who had been there for 7 or 8.

 A small 2 metre-long boat was waiting on the river side when they arrived.
-“You can’t talk, you can’t make a move, even when you get in the boat you have to cover your head to not be hit with a baton over your head” recalled the respondent.
-They were taken across in groups of 15 to an island that was in the middle of the river.
-“We had to cross another river after being stuck in the island to get to Turkey” explained the respondent.
+“You can’t talk, you can’t make a move, even when you get in the boat you have to cover your head to not be hit with a baton over your head”, recalled the respondent.
+They were taken across in groups of 15 people to an island that was in the middle of the river.
+“We had to cross another river after being stuck in the island to get to Turkey”, explained the respondent.

 The first city they got to after crossing the river was Meriç.
 It took them 2 hours of walking.
 The pushback is thus likely to have occurred just outside of Lavara.